 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cumberland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Cumberland is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Cumberland who work in sales jobs (15.95%), office and administrative support (14.35%), and food service (6.45%).
+Overall, Cumberland is a town of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Cumberland who work in office and administrative support (19.81%), healthcare (8.11%), and business and financial occupations (8.08%).

 Also of interest is that Cumberland has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Cumberland in 2010 was $23,076, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $92,304 for a family of four.
+The per capita income in Cumberland in 2018 was $33,409, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $133,636 for a family of four.
 However, Cumberland contains both very wealthy and poor people as well.

 Cumberland is a somewhat ethnically-diverse town.
 The people who call Cumberland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cumberland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cumberland include Irish, English, Scottish, and Italian.
+Important ancestries of people in Cumberland include German, Irish, English, Welsh, and Polish.

 The most common language spoken in Cumberland is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Polish and Spanish.